felipepssouza/JsonDiffer/README.md

 }
 ```

 - If they are differents and same size, this is the response, it will do a insight.
-Insight will say if there is any node that the key is different in the first list, in the other list is the values different, these are the possible cases:
+Insight will say if there is any node that the key is different in the first list, in the other list the values are different, these are the possible cases:
   - Totally different offset and size equals to zero
 ```json